Heartland (Shiau novel)

-Heartland is a novel by Daren Shiau, and is the first and best known of his five books.
-Heartland deals with the paradox of rootedness and rootlessness of Singaporeans born after the Japanese Occupation.
+Heartland is the first novel written by Daren Shiau.
 The book received the Singapore Literature Prize Commendation Award in 1998, together with Alfian Sa'at's Corridor.
-Heartland was named by Singapore's English daily The Straits Times in December 1999, along with J.M.
-Coetzee's Disgrace, as one of the 10 Best Books of the Year.
 In 2007, an academic edition of Heartland was adopted into a textbook for Singapore secondary schools offering English literature in their GCE O-Level curriculum.

-In 2015, Heartland was selected by The Business Times as one of the Top 10 English Singapore books from 1965 to 2015, alongside titles by Arthur Yap, Goh Poh Seng, Philip Jeyaretnam and Amanda Lee Koe.
-In the same year, MediaCorp commissioned the adaptation of Heartland into a telemovie directed by K Rajagopal.
+In 2015, MediaCorp commissioned the adaptation of Heartland into a telemovie directed by K Rajagopal.
 Heartland, the telemovie, was broadcast in August 2015.

 Critical reception

 Heartland has been hailed as “the definitive Singapore novel”, by author Johann S Lee and by travel guide "Lonely Planet: Singapore, Malaysia and Brunei.”

 Playwright Alfian Sa’at, in his review of Shiau’s second book, following Heartland, noted: “One really has to admire Daren Shiau as a writer.
 Peninsular has its precedent in Shiau’s novel, Heartland, which gives its intentions solid credibility.”

 Commenting on Heartland in his essay on Shiau’s work, Emeritus Professor Edwin Thumboo wrote: “A personal vision.
 A personal response.
 That is what Shiau has developed to a remarkable extent.
 In his interview with Philip Cheah, Shiau said apropos of Heartland, his first book, that he wanted to write about ‘an individual trying to find his sense of place in space (geography) and time (history), and that the Sang Nila Utama myth/history is important in the novel’s structure because ‘its ambiguity (even to the extent of whether he really encountered a lion) questions our reliance on history as fact and reinforces the theme of lost (and false) paternity”.

-Dr Angelia Poon, notes of Heartland, in her essay ‘Common Ground, Multiple Claims: Representing and Constructing Singapore’s Heartland’: “Daren Shiau’s Heartland (1999) is one of the first Singapore novels in English to render the experience of living in heartlands a central theme and to link it crucially to an investigation of identity and place.
+Dr. Angelia Poon, notes on Heartland, in her essay ‘Common Ground, Multiple Claims: Representing and Constructing Singapore’s Heartland’: “Daren Shiau’s Heartland (1999) is one of the first Singapore novels in English to render the experience of living in Heartlands a central theme and to link it crucially to an investigation of identity and place.
 Kelvin Tong and Jasmine Ng’s feature film Eating Air (1999)... an independent film for the international film circuit, is also a significant contribution to the depiction of the heartland in Singapore… Both texts seek implicitly to claim the heartland space and the figure of the Heartlander as authentically Singaporean, disclosing to differing extents and levels of self-consciousness, the cultural, social, and political fissures in Singapore society, as well as the limits of imagining alternatives”.